Trees in Hiroshima

 19 Ginkgo Tree

-19. Ginkgo Tree (Ginkgo Biloba) 3-3 Teramachi, Naka-ku, Hiroshima-shi
+19. Ginkgo Tree (Ginkgo biloba) 3-3 Teramachi, Naka-ku, Hiroshima-shi

 3-3 Teramachi, Naka-ku, Hiroshima-shi